 Payment terms for Services include:

-- Service Fees: Fees as specified in written proposals, quotes, service agreements, or statements of work
+• Service Fees: Fees are specified in written proposals, quotes, service agreements, or statements of work

-- Payment Structures: Various payment models including fixed-price projects, time and materials (hourly rates), milestone-based payments, monthly retainers, or subscription-based pricing as agreed in writing
+• Payment Structures: Various payment models are offered.
+Fixed-price projects, time and materials (hourly rates), milestone-based payments, monthly retainers, or subscription-based pricing are included as agreed in writing

-- Scope Changes: Additional charges for scope changes, extra features, additional revisions beyond agreed limits, or out-of-scope work requested by Client, billed at prevailing rates or by mutual agreement
+• Scope Changes: Additional charges apply for scope changes, extra features, additional revisions beyond agreed limits, or out-of-scope work requested by Client.
+Billing occurs at prevailing rates or by mutual agreement

-- Third-Party Costs: Client is responsible for third-party fees including hosting, domain registration, SSL certificates, payment gateway charges, API licenses, cloud infrastructure, stock images/fonts, and other external services
+• Third-Party Costs: Client is responsible for third-party fees.
+Hosting, domain registration, SSL certificates, payment gateway charges, API licences, cloud infrastructure, stock images/fonts, and other external services are included

-- Taxes: All fees are exclusive of applicable taxes.
-Client will pay all taxes including GST (Goods and Services Tax), service tax, withholding tax (TDS if applicable), and any other government-imposed levies as per Indian tax laws
+• Taxes: All fees are exclusive of applicable taxes.
+Client will pay all taxes.
+GST (Goods and Services Tax), service tax, withholding tax (TDS if applicable), and any other government-imposed levies as per Indian tax laws are included

 5.2 Payment Schedule and Terms